-After lunch, we will visit the Coaches Museum, which holds the world’s largest collection of ride and ceremonial vehicles from the 19th century.
+After lunch, we will visit the Coaches Museum, which holds the world’s largest collection of horse-drawn carriages and ceremonial vehicles from the 19th century.

 In the afternoon, we will pass through “Cristo Rei,” a sanctuary and religious monument resembling the iconic Christ the Redeemer statue in Rio de Janeiro.
 We’ll have some time to relax with a stunning view over Lisbon, the Tagus River and the 25 de Abril Bridge in the “Pousada Juventude Almada.”

 We will return to the hotel for dinner.

 Day 3 (August 24): From Lisbon to Sintra